LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

    // (5b) Internal namespace closing brace (if needed) } // awesome namespace closing brace

-   // (4b) RAJA namespace closing brace
+   // (4b) Project namespace closing brace
-   } // RAJA namespace closing brace
+   } // asctoolkit namespace closing brace

 3.6.1 Each source file **must** begin with a Doxygen file prologue (item 1).

-      See Section 4 for details.
+      See :ref:`docsec-label` for details.

 3.6.2 Each source file **must** contain a comment section that includes the
-      RAJA copyright and release statement (item 3).
+      CS Toolkit copyright and release statement (item 2).

-      See Section 4 for details.
+      See :ref:`docsec-label` for details.

-3.6.3 All necessary header file include statements (item 2) **must**
+3.6.3 All necessary header file include statements (item 3) **must**
       appear immediately after the copyright and release statement and before any implementation statements in the file.

 3.6.4 All contents in a source file **must** follow the same namespace inclusion pattern as its corresponding header file (see item 3.4.6).

-      Either the main "RAJA" namespace (item 4a) or internal namespace (item 5a) may be used, or both may be used.
+      Either the main project namespace (item 4a) or internal namespace (item 5a) may be used, or both may be used.
 A closing brace ( "}" ) is required to close each namespace declaration (items 4b and 5b).